-12 "Cloud" elements built from Zero-Gravity foam provide supreme cushioning while staying lightweight.
+12 "Cloud" elements built from Zero-Gravity foam provide supreme cushioning while staying lightweight, making the Cloudflyer the perfect long distance running shoe.
 They cushion intelligently while activating the inherent stability of your body and gait.

 Star lacing over a plush tongue brings long distance comfort and provides a snug, secure fit.

 Wider surface area provides a stable stance for a safe ride.

 Stability impulse in specifically engineered heel "Clouds" promotes running motion without inward rotation.

 All types of runners looking for a supremely cushioned and stable running shoe that retains a light and agile running feel

 Run with extra cushioning and stability, but without the weight

 280 g | 9.8 oz (US M 8.5)